ALSC has four online resources that provide further assistance for Alaskans looking for answers:

 Alaska Family Law Self-Help Video Series

 The Alaska Family Law Self-Help Video Series discusses many topics important to people representing themselves in divorce and child custody cases.
-These videos cover what to expect at different stages of the case and procedures that you have to follow.
+These videos cover what to expect at different stages of the case and the procedures that you have to follow.
 You will learn about parenting plans, child support, dividing marital property, and options for resolving your case without a trial.
 Each video averages 3-5 minutes in length.
 You can watch just the subject you are interested in or watch the whole series.

 Alaska Family Law Self-Help Video Series